s4ke/Master-Thesis/src/md/050-benchmarks.md

 For Sudoku the situation is slightly different.
 There is a minimal significant ($-1.4\% \; \pm 1.2\%$ at 8 cores) speed
 *improvement* with PArrows Eden CP version when compared with the base Eden CP benchmark.
-However, with increasing number of cores the error margin reaches zero again: $-1.6\% \; \pm 5.0\%$ at 16 cores.
+However, with increasing number of cores the error margin contains zero again: $-1.6\% \; \pm 5.0\%$ at 16 cores.
 The `Par` Monad shows a similar development, e.g. with $-1.95\% \; \pm 0.64\%$ at 8 cores.
 The GpH version shows both a significant speed improvement of $-4.2\% \; \pm 0.26\%$ (for 16 cores) with